TFKusa/kusa_reascripts/README.md

 # Kusa ReaScripts

-If you like and use my scripts, consider making a small donation! https://paypal.me/tfkusa?country.x=FR&locale.x=fr_FR
+If you like and use my scripts, please consider making a small donation!

+https://paypal.me/tfkusa?country.x=FR&locale.x=fr_FR